A Heintze-Karcher inequality with free boundaries and applications to capillarity theory

 We now claim that there exists an integral varifold $V_\infty$ such that (up to a subsequence)

 and, moreover, there exists a set of finite perimeter $\Sigma_\infty\subset\{x_{n+1}=0\}$, such that, up to passing to a subsequence, one has the convergence of the wetted region

 as $l\to\infty$.

-We show that the sequence of varifolds $\{V_l\}_{l\in\N}$ have uniformly bounded mass and first variation.
+We claim that the sequence of varifolds $\{V_l\}_{l\in\N}$ have uniformly bounded mass and first variation.
 That they have uniformly bounded mass follows directly from \eqref{hyp: per bnd}.
 For the first variation, we consider $X\in C^\infty_c(\R^{n+1};\R^{n+1})$ and compute

 where $\nu_{M_l}$, $\nu_{\bd(M_l)}$ denote the outer unit normal of $M_l$, and the outer unit conormal of $\bd(M_l)$.
 Therefore, by \eqref{hyp: per bnd}, Lemma~\ref{boundpasigma}, and \eqref{containers conv to half space}, we have the uniform bound